valentin215/event-app-backend/README.md

 ## App

-This is a real simple rails app where I used --skip for almost everything.
+ Simple rails app where I used --skip for almost everything.

 There is no controllers as asked, only models and two services to handle validations.